 If you have less-than-stellar credit, it may be tough to get approved for a car loan.
 Some car dealerships offer “buy-here, pay-here” financing to borrowers with poor credit — but it comes at a price.

 With buy-here, pay-here loans, the car dealership acts as both the seller and the lender by offering in-house financing.
 Dealers sometimes advertise these loans as “no credit check” loans, which can make them especially appealing if you have low credit scores.

 Buy-here, pay-here loans may sound like a lifesaver, but their high costs probably aren’t worth it.
 Let’s take a look at how they work.

 - How does buy-here, pay-here financing work?

-- Drawbacks of buy-here, pay-here financing
+- Is buy-here, pay-here financing a good idea?

 - Alternatives to buy-here, pay-here financing